Azem Vllasi: Leader of Kosovo and dismissal

 Later on, Vllasi became a member of the central committee of the League of Communists of Yugoslavia and became the leader of the League of Communists of Kosovo in 1986.
 Under Vllasi, the Albanian-led Party took a more assertive position towards the Serbian government, and could be expected to put up strong opposition to any moves to reassert Serbian authority over Kosovo.
 The autonomous province of Kosovo at the time had an equal vote in the federal presidency of Yugoslavia with the Yugoslav republics, and its own executive body, legislature, and judiciary.

-In November 1988, Kaqusha Jashari, who had succeeded Vllasi as LKK president in April, and Vlassi himself were toppled in the Anti-bureaucratic revolution because of their unwillingness to accept the constitutional amendments curbing Kosovo's autonomy, and replaced by appointees of Slobodan Milošević, the leader of the League of Communists of Serbia at the time.
+In November 1988, Kaqusha Jashari, who had succeeded Vllasi as LKK president in April, and Vlassi himself were toppled in the Anti-bureaucratic revolution because of their unwillingness to accept the constitutional amendments curbing Kosovo's autonomy, and replaced by supporters of Slobodan Milošević, the leader of the League of Communists of Serbia at the time.
 In response to this, the local population started a series of public demonstrations and a general strike, particularly the 1989 Kosovo miners' strike.

 A partial state of emergency in Kosovo was declared on February 27, 1989, and the newly appointed leaders resigned on February 28.
 Soon thereafter, Kosovo's legislature, under a threat of force authorised by the federal presidency, acquiesced and passed the amendments allowing Serbia to assert its authority over Kosovo.
 Vllasi was arrested by the police on the charges of "counter-revolutionary activities".
 He was released from the Točak prison in Titova Mitrovica in April 1990.